cemolcay/MIDIPianoRollView/README.md

 - You can disable this behaviour by setting `isZoomingEnabled` property to false.
 - The same behavior also controls the row height zooming.
 If you vertically pinch-to-zoom, then current `rowHeight` will scale between `minRowHeight` and `maxRowHeight` properties.

+#### `MIDIPianoRollView.GridLine`

+- Contains line properties for grid line styling.
+- You can set each line's width, color or dash pattern styling.

 #### Editing

 - You can enter the cell editing mode by setting `isEditing` property to true.